Adepts-Of-0xCC/blog/_posts/Leostream-xss-to-rce/2020-10-04-Leostream-XSS-to-RCE.md

 So we took our whip and hat from that Indiana Jones halloween costume and started to do a bit of archaeological google-fu, finding that encrypted sources in the perl world was a "common" practice in the old days.
 This encryption is made via ["source filters"](https://perldoc.perl.org/perlfilter.html), which are programs that can be executed between the file is read and it reaches the perl parser.
 The original encrypted file is read and saved in memory, then the source filters are called and the code is transformed (in our case decrypted) and finally arrives to the parser where it follows the normal flow as any other script.

 This "encryption" is futile as we have access to the files and to the whole VM with root privileges, so we can peek directly the memory to check what is going on.
-The web platform works on an Apache (httpd) with mod_perl, so that process must load a some point a shared object with the logic to decrypt the perl modules.
+The web platform works on an Apache (httpd) with mod_perl, so the process must load at some point a shared object with the logic to decrypt the perl modules.

 ```
 [leo@localhost tpc]$ sudo cat /proc/$(pidof httpd | cut -d" " -f1)/maps | grep -i filter